 How does this fit into a Climb application?

 And how does all of this fit into the Climb Credit loan application?
 When a student applies for a loan, they’ll find at the bottom of the page a button to click labeled “add co-borrower.”
 Clicking this button will take them to a page where they can enter the co-borrower’s information.
 (If they don’t have one, they can click “continue without co-borrower” to skip this page and move onto the next.)
 Once the initial application is complete, we’ll ask for income documentation before approval.
 Should at least one person — borrower or co-borrower — qualify, they’ll both be sent an approval package to look over and a few forms to sign and return.
 Like with any other loan, when a co-borrower signs our forms, they are agreeing to take responsibility for the loan if need be, so it’s important to read all of our terms carefully!

-In co-signing a loan, a person could help someone take the necessary steps to getting a quality education and improving their life.
+In co-signing a loan, a person could help someone take the necessary steps to getting a career-advancing education and improving their life.
 But, just as in any signed agreement, they’ll want to fully understand what it is they’re agreeing to do.
 If a student loan co-borrower understands the loan terms and trusts the borrower to make payments, he or she can be confident in the decision to help support someone’s education.